Ergodriven Topo Mat Review 2026: The Best Anti-Fatigue Mat for Standing Desks?

 3. Gaiam Balance Ball Chair

 For the truly movement-curious, the Gaiam Balance Ball Chair is an alternative way to introduce active sitting.
-I tested one for two weeks and found it engaging for short stints but exhausting beyond an hour.
-Different philosophy than the Topo, similar goal: keep your body moving.
-Check Price on Amazon
+Different philosophy than the Topo, similar goal: keep your body moving — check recent owner reviews for how it holds up over a full workday.

 Pairing the Topo With Your Setup